vvelasqz/fagin/README.md

 # Pipeline

  - Identify target genes that overlap the search space.
- - Search the query protein against the overlapping target gene's coding sequences
+ - Search the query protein against the overlapping target gene's ORFs
+ - Search the query gene DNA against the search interval DNA sequences
+ - Predict ancestor states

 # Output

- The output of this pipeline is a set of text files and an HTML report including the following:
+   A PDF file describing the results of the run.

  - The phylogenetic tree of all species in the pipeline
  - Genome summary for each species